deepeyesuk/navien-comms/service-agent/manual.md

 > Please wait for the loading to the Sign In screen.

 ### Sign Up Process
-1) Create a service agent at CIC
+1) Create a service agent at CIC.
-2) Invitation email will be sent to the created agent
+2) Invitation email will be sent to the created agent.
-3) Install the mobile app via the above app store link
+3) Install the mobile app via the above app store link.
-4) Click 'Sign up' button at the first sign-in/sign-up screen
+4) Click 'Sign up' button at the first sign-in/sign-up screen.
 <img width="365" alt="image" src="https://user-images.githubusercontent.com/59367560/199114810-834bb77e-7e62-4cae-ba3c-0e8f289343de.png">

 6) Sign up
-> Name and Password are quired
+> Name and Password are required.
-> Password must have a mix of capital letters and lowercase
+> Password must have a mix of capital letters and lowercase.
 <img width="371" alt="image" src="https://user-images.githubusercontent.com/59367560/199114898-fc0d64f9-c6fa-4131-95bd-0a437072b746.png">

-7) Activation code will be sent to the email
+7) Activation code will be sent to the email.
-8) Once activation is completed, user will be at the sign-in screen
+8) Once activation is completed, user will be at the sign-in screen.
 9) Please enter your email and password for the log in.
 <img width="370" alt="image" src="https://user-images.githubusercontent.com/59367560/199114989-5618788c-0559-4274-94d7-1699f2bb8ea1.png">